 Although the EMIs for such loans may remain unchanged, interest rate adjustments under floating lending rate variant can extend the loan tenor due to an increase in the total repayment liability.

-A decision regarding whether a fixed or floating interest rate is better, however, rests on the borrower.
+However, a decision regarding whether a fixed or floating interest rate is better rests on the borrower.

 Given below are scenarios that can help you decide between a fixed vs. variable interest rate.